MicrosoftDocs/Viva/Viva/connections/mobile-notifications-viva-connections.md

 - News is published to a SharePoint team or communication site a user follows or by someone a user works closely with.
 - News which is targeted to a user is boosted.

-- Someone comments on a new News post a user posted.
+- Someone comments on a new News post that a user posted.

-- Someone "Likes" a News post a user posted.
+- Someone "Likes" a News post that a user posted.

-- Someone is @mentioned in a comment on a news post a user posted.
+- Someone is @mentioned in a comment on a news post that a user posted.

 > [!NOTE]
 > - Notifications are pulled from the top 100 collaborators that an author works with.
 If an author works with more than 100 collaborators, the most relevant notifications will be pulled.